DaydreamDevelopment/megan-girard/_drafts/digital-literacies.md

 **Continually Update Understanding:** continually update your knowledge and understanding of the given inquiry.

-Allowing students to have time to connect their understanding to the formula promotes&nbsp;
+Allowing students the time to connect their understanding to the formula and processes of research, prompts more strategic research.

+Digital literacy really surrounds this idea of student based inquiry but how do we promote inquiry without having limitations?&nbsp;

+Students may have a question they want to research and because this forward movement with technology, the resources are easily accessible.
+Allowing students to take their inquiry into the digital world also takes away the need to scaffold student learning.